rduplain/memo/startups-for-people-with-problems.md

 negotiation ability, such that an acquirer can wait it out for a better price while you run out of money.

-People spend weeks, months, and even years on a business model which would fail this simple cocktail-napkin test.
+People spend weeks, months, and even years on a business model that would fail this simple cocktail-napkin test.

 (Why 10%?
 It's a simple number to characterize your intended market.
 Note that